guitarrapc/valentia/README.md

 ```

 You can create deploy group file in only one command.
-Off cource there are several way to create deploygroup file.
+Of cource there are several way to create deploygroup file.
 You can make file with excel,notepad or powershell utils here.

 ```PowerShell